NAME

 [--compression-method=COMP_METHOD] TCPDUMP_INPUT

-rwptoflow attempts to generate a SiLK Flow record for every IP packet in the pcap(3) (tcpdump(1)) capture file TCPDUMP_INPUT.
+rwptoflow attempts to generate a SiLK Flow record for every Ethernet IP IPv4 packet in the pcap(3) (tcpdump(1)) capture file TCPDUMP_INPUT.
 TCPDUMP_INPUT must contain data captured from an Ethernet datalink.

 In addition to generating flow records, rwptoflow can write pcap files containing the packets that it used to generate each flow, and/or the packets that were rejected.
 Note that packets falling outside the active-time window are ignored and are not written to the packet-reject-output.